JamesWoolfenden/learn-terraform/docs/state.md

 The state file holds a record of inputs, outputs and resources created.
 A state file is a record of what infrastructure was made or that existed at the last run.

-A Typical setup is to create an S3 bucket and configure that to store state, this is called a remote backend.
+A typical setup is to create an S3 bucket and configure that to store state, this is called a remote backend.
 With-in that bucket multiple state files from many different project would exist from One AWS/GCP account/project.
 Each projects' remote backend would look similar to **remote_state.tf** below:

 ```terraform